Accommodations and Services

 Please note, all testing accommodations (ex: more time on tests) need to be approved through the Student Accessibility Service office prior to the exam.

-Office of Access and Equity
+Office of Access Compliance and Education

 Office 223A, Brackett Hall